dinglebott/forex-RNN/README.md

 ## About project
-**GOAL: Predict the direction of future price movements in forex markets by training a neural network**\
+**GOAL: Predict the direction of forex prices with a neural network**\
 This is part 2 of the whole forex prediction project, where I experiment with neural network architectures such as CNN and LSTM.
 See below for the rest of the project.\
 CNN (Convolutional Neural Network) is a model that uses kernels to filter out local patterns in the data (~ 3 candles), and abstracts it into inputs for the LSTM to train on.
 It performs well in pattern recognition and spatial data.\
-LSTM (Long Short-Term Memory) is a type of Recurrent Neural Network which performs well in sequential data like time series, due to its "memory" of previous time windows.\
+LSTM (Long Short-Term Memory) is a type of recurrent neural network which performs well in sequential data like time series, due to its "memory" of previous time windows.\
 *See DOCS.md for detailed results and workflow*\
 <br/>
 Part 1: [trading-trees](https://github.com/dinglebott/trading-trees), using a tree-based architecture (XGBoost)\
 Part 3: [money-meta](https://github.com/dinglebott/money-meta), ensembling models from parts 1 and 2\
+Part 4: [torque-tempo](https://github.com/dinglebott/torque-tempo), using MOMENT foundation model\
 <br/>

 ## Outline of methodology